E4CE-UA/awareness-without-synthesis/README.md

 ## Optional LLM vocabulary alignment

 The CSC diagnostic itself does not use an LLM.
-The optional alignment layer asks multiple models to propose cross-cluster vocabulary bridges and then retains only cross-model consensus.
+The optional alignment layer asks multiple models to propose cross-cluster vocabulary bridges and retains only cross-model consensus.

 ### Offline reproduction

-Archived raw responses can be processed without network access:

 ```bash
 aws-align align \